locize/blog/source/_posts/i18next-migrate.md

 Define your source language and if needed change the [i18n format](https://docs.locize.com/integration/supported-i18n-formats).

-Then, add all your target languages, like described [here](https://docs.locize.com/integration/getting-started/add-content#add-languages)
+Then, add all your target languages, as described [here](https://docs.locize.com/integration/getting-started/add-content#add-languages)

 ![](add_lng.jpg)